What is a non-substantive trademark Office Action?

 What is the cost of responding to a substantive trademark Office Action?

-If the Office Action is substantive, our firm’s charges for a response ranges from $1,000 to $3,000 depending upon the nature of the rejection(s).
+If the Office Action is substantive, our firm’s flat rate for a response ranges from $1,200 to $2,800 depending upon the nature of the rejections.
 If likelihood of confusion is cited with a number of registrations and/or prior-pending applications, the cost can increase proportionally in relation to the number of trademark filings which have to be argued against.